jfalava/machine-outfitting/README.md

 [This tool](https://gist.github.com/jfalava/7ed352478721bcf10ff3da1cae6a6623) is a PowerShell script that creates another script by parsing your `winget list` output and creating a new script file with all the packages available to be installed with `winget` and executable as it is.
 Also included in this repo.

+> [!IMPORTANT]
-It might have some incorrect lines so do be careful and check the generated script before executing it.
+> The generated file might have some incorrect lines (regex amirite) so do be careful and check the generated script before executing it.

 ## Notes